What to Pack For Your Caribbean Cruise

 Travel-size combs and brushes are essential. - Photo by Africa Studio / Shutterstock

 In the pockets of my suitcase, I keep a small blow-dryer, comb, brush, and solid deodorant.
-These stay there at all times so I never have to pack them before my trip.
+These stay there at all times so I never have to pack them before my cruise.

 Keeping a summer bag packed can save you a ton of time. - Photo by scyther5 / Shutterstock

-In the wintertime, I keep a bag of warm-weather items I can grab quickly and stash in my suitcase, including two bathing suits, a cover-up, sunglasses, goggles, sunscreen, water shoes, and snorkel gear.
+In the wintertime, I keep a bag of warm-weather items I can grab quickly and stash in my suitcase before a cruise, including two bathing suits, a cover-up, sunglasses, goggles, sunscreen, water shoes, and snorkel gear.
 (I hate to rent something that goes in my mouth — gross.)

 Only take what you need for a seven-day cruise to avoid over packing. - Photo by Africa Studio / Shutterstock